Emperor Xuan of Han: Late reign

 Late in his reign, Emperor Xuan began to moderately become luxurious in living but was still comparatively thrifty in his expenditures.
 He also began to relax from his early diligence in governing the state.
-He also became less diligent in realizing of false reports by officials.
+He also became less diligent in the inspection of false reports by officials.
 For example, there were large numbers of reported sightings of fenghuang (Chinese phoenixes) – mythological birds who were considered symbols of divine favor—during this period, and while in ancient China there might have been "legitimate" sightings of phoenixes (that is, rare birds that were then-considered phoenixes), a good number of these reports were later shown to be likely hoaxes, but Emperor Xuan accepted these reports without critically examining them: although in the case of reported sightings of a green rooster and golden horse in Shu (modern Sichuan), Xuan did dispatch one of his favored poets and a Shu native, Wang Bao, to investigate and to bring back the golden horse, if found (though Wang became ill and died on the way).
 However, in general, Emperor Xuan's reign, even in this period, was marked by his concern for the people and unwillingness to undertake military action unless necessary.
-For example, in 59 BC, a major Xiongnu civil war broke out—which would leave the Xiongnu fighting each other for years.
-Many generals advocated using this opportunity to completely annihilate the Xiongnu.
-Emperor Xuan did not want to do so but rather encouraged peace among the Xiongnu princes with hopes of having them submit to him.
+For example, in 59 BC, a major Xiongnu civil war broke out—which would leave the Xiongnu princes fighting each other for years.
+Many generals wanted to use this opportunity to completely and thoroughly annihilating the Xiongnu.
+But Emperor Xuan didn't want to do so, rather he encouraged peace among the Xiongnu princes with hopes of having them submit to him.